thoughtbot/ios-on-rails/book/iOS/posting_a_user.md

 First, we instantiate a `url` for our request, which in this case is our ROOT_URL (which we set up with a user-defined macro) with `@"users"` appended to it.
 Then we can instantiate a `request` using this URL and set the request method to POST.

 Now that we have a `request`, we can create a task for our `self.session` that will execute the request.
-The method `dataTaskWithRequest:completionHandler:` takes two arguments, the `request` that we created before, and a block that will be run when the request is complete.
+The method `-dataTaskWithRequest:completionHandler:` takes two arguments, the `request` that we created before, and a block that will be run when the request is complete.

-The block we pass into the method must be of a type defined by `dataTaskWithRequest:completionHandler:`, so we pass in a block of the appropriate type as an argument with the syntax:
+The block we pass into the method must be of a type defined by `-dataTaskWithRequest:completionHandler:`, so we pass in a block of the appropriate type as an argument with the syntax:

 	^void (NSData *data, NSURLResponse *response, NSError *error) {
 		// code to execute